gdcmen/ChatGPT_Class/README.md

 - `Assignment1/`: Introduction to ChatGPT: HelloWorldTryout.py "Can I have a list of product names, that Steve Jobs would come up with, for a pair of shoes that can fit any foot size?"
 - `Assignment2/`: Generate a Python file in ChatGPT 3.5 to demonstrate the Fibonacci function.
 Execute the file from the command line and make sure it works using the following calculator https://www.calculatorsoup.com/calculators/discretemathematics/fibonacci-calculator.php
 - `Assignment3/`: Create a Python file that uses OpenAI's API to generate vegetarian recipes.
 The recipe instructions should be step-by-step and it should also tell you the cooking time.
+- `Assignment4/`: Create a Jupyter Notebook or python file which uses LangChain and does the following 1.
+Load the Dracula book from Lecture5 (PyPDFLoader) 2.
+Split the book into chunks of size 500 tokens with a chunk overlap of 50 (TokenTextSplitter) 3. print out the number of chunks in the book
 - ...

 ## How to Use